 By 2008 Keller had moved from the Op-Ed page to executive editor and was obliged to keep his personal opinions to himself so as not to unduly influence the objectivity of his reporters and the reputation of the Times.
 Just this past week (September 2011) he has returned to the role of columnist and to having the freedom of giving voice to his objective intellectual analysis and subjective personal opinions and has revisited his decision.

-While the “club” members struggle with hindsight, the neocons (the original idiots who were manipulating the “useful idiots,”) who couldn’t come up with 50 cumulative I.Q. points among them, i.e., “Shrub” (Mollie Ivins’ name for “Dubya,”), Rummy and Dickie C. are signing their royalty checks for their, chest-pounding memoirs.
-In the meantime, Bill Keller is having his doubts about his own simian-like machismo of eight years ago.
+While the “club” members struggle with hindsight, the neocons (the original idiots who were manipulating the “useful idiots,”) who couldn’t come up with 50 cumulative I.Q. points among them, i.e., “Shrub” , Rummy and Dickie C. are signing their royalty checks for their chest-pounding memoirs.
+In the meantime, Bill Keller is having doubts about his own simian-like machismo of eight years ago.
 While he deploys his powers of reason to revisit the neo-conservative rationale for the invasion of Iraq in 2003, those of us who took the time to be “thoughtful” ten years ago can only sadly shake our heads in disbelief once again.

 To summarize those arguments they are first, Saddam Hussein was a monster that we needed to remove; secondly, we had the opportunity to plant the seeds of democracy, the so-called “nation-building” argument; and finally, Saddam’s harboring of terrorists and the hiding of unaccounted-for weapons.
 These all sound reasonable but don’t forget the limitations of the human intellect that as we have seen, even the most brilliant of our pundits can fall prey to.

-Comparing the two wars in Iraq, one led by an older, less reactive Bush to a less mature more impetuous, more macho Bush, the value of at least trying to access a wiser inner guidance becomes apparent.
-In the first gulf war 148 Americans died in battle as opposed to 4,500 Americans and at least 100,000 Iraqis and counting today.
-The cost of Bush I’s war was $100 billion over two years and the war that Bush II started stands at $800 billion with much of the amount spent on nation building pilfered and squandered.
+Comparing the two wars in Iraq, one led by an older, less reactive Bush to a less mature more impetuous, more macho Bush, the desirability of at least trying to access a wiser inner guidance becomes apparent.
+In the first gulf war 148 Americans died in battle as opposed to 4,500 Americans and at least 100,000 Iraqis as of today (2011).
+The cost of Bush I’s war was $100 billion over two years and the war that Bush II started stands at $800 billion in 2011 with much of the amount spent on nation building pilfered and squandered.

 Find a much more in-depth discussion in books by Roy Charles Henry.